wayne-incorporated/wayne-os/docs/en/business/sales_agent_agreement.md

 ## 1. Appointment of Agent
 a.
 Company appoints Agent as its non-exclusive sales agent to solicit and introduce Company's product and service in accordance with the terms and conditions of this Agreement.
 <br>b.
-Agent is strictly an independent agent, not an employee of Company.
+Agent is strictly an independent agent, not an employee of Company unless there is employment agreement between Company and Agent.
 <br>c.
 Company shall not be liable for any loss/damages arising from or out of or in any way related to the provision of agent services by Agent.
 <br>d.
 Company doesn’t transfer ownership of all rights including products, services, and intellectual property rights to Agent.